dani72/rethinkjava/README.md

 ===========

 This is a refactored version of the Java/JVM Drivers for RethinkDB ( rethinkdb.com ) by dkhenry.
+* Support for JDK7 try-with-resources (AutoCloseable) on RqlConnection
+* Connection-Pooling for RqlConnections
+* Support for Date-Values

 # Status
 This drivers are being worked on now and is currently in progress.
 I make no claims about the usability, stability, or safety of this code.